publisha/publisha.github.io/pages/iBooksAuthor.md

 You really can only use this technique if you have split a complete InDesign document into constituent parts (such as chapters and sections), because you are only able to add the IDML file into a chapter not a complete book.

 [^1]: Recent versions of iBooks Author, can create reflowable ePub format eBooks from a particular choice of template

+[^2]: In fact if you have everything broken down into separate InDesign files and you are using the book panel, you can `Package for Print` from the book panel and you will get an IDML file for each InDesign file in the book.